ShivamRawat0l/StremioP2P/README.md

 [P2PClient](https://github.com/ShivamRawat0l/StremioP2P/releases/tag/1.0.0) is a software which is used to host the video file online.

+> You have to turn off the firewall to host the video

-> After hosting the video to host another please close the client and then restart it
+> After hosting the video,  to host again another video  please close the client and then restart it

 ### -- Installation :